Birdie0/discord-webhooks-guide/docs/structure/allowed_mentions.md

   }
   ```

-* Will ping everyone with disabled everyone/here mention supress, all users mentioned in message (i. e. `user-id` user) or with `role-id` role (unless enabled role mention supress).
+* Will ping everyone with disabled everyone/here mention suppress, all users mentioned in message (i. e. `user-id` user) or with `role-id` role (unless enabled role mention suppress).

   ```json
   {